 You want your child to feel better fast, but antibiotics won't help.
 That's because the flu is a virus, and antibiotics only work on bacteria.

 Find out which thermometers doctors recommend for the quickest, most accurate readings.

-from the flu.
+to protect everyone from the flu.